MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 Exercise 1 – Acquire your Power Platform trial tenant
 ------------------------------------------

 1. Copy your **Microsoft 365 credentials** from the Authorized Lab Hoster.

-2. Navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com) and click **Start free.**
+2. Navigate to [https://powerapps.microsoft.com](https://powerapps.microsoft.com) and select **Start free**.

 3. Enter the email address from your Microsoft 365 credentials.

-4. You see a prompt that you have an existing account with Microsoft.
-Select **Sign in.**
+4. You will see a prompt that you have an existing account with Microsoft.
+Select **Sign in**.

 5. Enter the password provided by the Authorized Lab Hoster.

 6. Select **Yes** to stay signed in.

+7. You will be redirected to `https://make.powerapps.com/`

 Exercise 2 - Create your environment